michael-alu/amakuru/README.md

 ## Background

 The name "Amakuru" means "Knowledge" in Kinyarwanda, reflecting the project's mission to remain authentic and resonate with African roots.
-This tool serves as an empowering resource for women in tech, facilitating job creation and career growth.
+This tool serves as an empowering resource for women in tech, facilitating job creation and career growth for women.

 ## Features